jahudka/dicc/readme.md

    - `Iterable<T>` - will inject an _iterable_ which allows lazy iteration over
      all services of type `T`
    - `AsyncIterable<T>` - same thing for async services

+### Note on types

+TypeScript is a _structurally-typed_ language, meaning a type is considered assignable to another type if it has a matching structure.
+Type resolution in DICC, however, is strictly referential, and therefore DICC can be said to use _nominal_ typing for dependency resolution.
+In practice, it shouldn't limit you much, but it's something to be aware of.

 ## Installation